Leyanora/omarchy-libvirt/README.md

 | `suppressCrashToasts` | `true` | Filter QEMU crash toasts, see [above](#silencing-the-shutdown-crash-toast) |
 | `crashIgnore` | `^qemu-system-` | Regex of executable names to filter when the above is on |

-`allowMultiple` is on, so a second entry with `"uri": "qemu:///system"` gives you both connections side by side in the bar.

 ## IPC

 ```bash